Temporary housing for people transitioning out of homelessness

 To learn more about the project, the residents who are in the process of transitioning out of homelessness, and the 24/7 support services that will be offered to them, please refer to the project presentation (in French) and frequently asked questions (in French).

-A Good Neighbor Committee will also be set up in fall 2025.
+A Social Cohabitation Committee will be set up in fall 2025 in order to hold an initial meeting in early 2026.
 It will provide a forum for local people to reflect on ways of improving social cohabitation, and to propose courses of action relating to the implementation of modular housing units with support resources.

 Next steps